Punktum-dk/epp-service-specification/README.md

 ## `dkhm:requestedNsAdmin`

 The extension is used for update and create host, where it is possible to request another nameserver administrator than the authenticated user.
 The extension was introduced in the DK Hostmaster XSD file set 1.5.

+<a name="dkhmriskassessment"></a>
+## `dkhm:risk_assessment`

+This extension is used in the poll response in relation to domain creation.
+The extension provides information on the risk assessment made by DK Hostmaster A/S. Please see the create domain command.

 <a name="implementation-limitations"></a>
 # Implementation Limitations